 Morphine is the principal alkaloid of opium.
 Morphine acts as an agonist, binding to receptors in the brain, spinal cord and other tissues.
-These sites have been classified as mu receptors and are widely distributed throughout the central nervous system being present in highest concentration in the limbic system.

-Morphine exerts its primary effects in the central nervous system and organs containing smooth muscle.
+These sites have been classified as mu receptors and are widely distributed throughout the CNS system being present in highest concentration in the limbic system.
+Morphine exerts its primary effects in the CNS and organs containing smooth muscle.